 Your weight is affected by your calorie intake, activity level, overall health, age, nutrient absorption, and economic and social factors.

 If you're losing weight without trying and you're not sure why, consult your doctor — especially if you lose 5 percent of your weight within six to 12 months.
-Your doctor will work with you to determine what's causing the weight loss and the best way to treat the problem.
-You may need a special diet to prevent further weight loss or to regain lost pounds.
+If you're a frail, older adult, talk with your doctor for even a smaller amount of weight loss.

-- Rolla AR.
-Approach to the patient with weight loss. http://www.uptodate.com/home/index.html.
-Accessed June 16, 2011.
+- Evans AT, et al. Approach to the patient with weight loss. http://www.uptodate.com/home.
+Accessed April 9, 2014.

 - McMinn J, et al. Investigation and management of unintentional weight loss in older adults.
 British Medical Journal.
-2011;342:754.
+2011;342:d1732.

 - AskMayoExpert.
 Abnormal weight loss.
 Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2012.

 - Wilkinson JW (expert opinion).
 Mayo Clinic, Rochester, Minn.
 May 13, 2014.